dmitriy-chernysh/dmitriy-chernysh/README.md

 * Firebase (Crashlytics, Performance, Remote Config, Database)
 * Circle CI.

-## :star2: 5star feedback from past clients I've been working with
+## :star2: 5star feedback from my clients

 ⭐️⭐️⭐️⭐️⭐️ "Dmitri is great to work with.
 He works fast and his work is great, plus he's really good about communicating."